anitalakhadze/anitalakhadze.github.io/_posts/2023-04-27-Angular-with-Firebase.md

 This is also taken care of with the help of the library.

-## Step 5: Setup a simple login form
+## Step 5: Setup a simple login component

 Add Angular Material to easily style our page: